WinVector/Examples/SparkTips/splitapply/SplitApply.md

     ## 4          5.0         2.0          3.5         1.0 versicolor
     ## 5          4.9         2.5          4.5         1.7  virginica
     ## 6          5.6         2.8          4.9         2.0  virginica

+Notice on spark the same code return empty data.

 ``` r
 # try it again on Spark